ggobi/tourr-gui/cran-comments.md

 0 errors | 0 warnings | 1 note

-* The maintainer email address has changed.
-I will send a confirmation from my old email address shortly.
+* The maintainer has changed from Hadley Wickham to Di Cook.

-# Update to fix CRAN checks

-This is an update that fixes CRAN checks, a few incorrect packages constructions.

 ## Reverse dependencies